maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-4/test-4__passage-1.md

 ---

-#### **VIDEO 5: A Complicated Relationship (10 words)**
+#### **VIDEO 5: A Mutually Beneficial Future (16 words)**

 **Video Script Prompt**

 **Target a specific use case:**
-"Help learners understand the complex cultural and practical relationship between the local people and the bats."
+"Help learners understand the complex cultural relationship, the proposed solution, and the optimistic outlook for the future."

 **Focus on a specific source:**
-"Focus on the next 10 vocabulary words.
+"Focus on the final 16 vocabulary words.
 For each, provide a short English meaning and a simple example sentence from the text."

 1.  **point out**
 2.  **scarce**